-(c) Investment in unit trust fund
+c) Investment in unit trust fund

-During the year, REIQ invested into 2 unit trust funds, Swift Storage Trust and 41 Kayili Rd Kalgoorlie Unit Trust, with investment amounts of \$450,000 and \$150,000 respectively.
+During the year, REIQ invested into Swift Storage Trust, with an amount of \$289,481.

-(d) Impairment and risk exposure
+d) Impairment and risk exposure

 The maximum exposure to credit risk at the end of the reporting period is the fair value of the shares classified as available-for-sale.